Sustainable Robotics | Guillaume Slizewicz

 Monochromes | Yannick Jacquet & Otto Lindholm

-Monochromes is a hybrid project at the intersection of music, light and colour, a collaboration between visual artist Yannick Jacquet and composer/double bassist Otto Lindholm.
+Monochromes is a hybrid project mixing music, light and colour.
+This installation is a collaboration between visual artist Yannick Jacquet and composer/double bassist Otto Lindholm.

 The main installation, formed by an ellipse of screens, presents six of the twelve sound monochromes.
 The artists are also seeking to manipulate colour more precisely and work with it in greater depth.
 Here, they are exhibiting an initial prototype of this research in an isolated monolith.